Qatar Currency - Creative Commons Via Wikimedia

-Some Saudi Arabian, United Arab Emirates and Bahrain banks were delaying business with Qatari banks, such as letters of credit, after their governments cut diplomatic ties and transport links with Doha on Monday, accusing Qatar of supporting terrorism.
+Banking sources said some banks from Saudi Arabia, the United Arab Emirates and Bahrain delayed letters of credit and other deals with Qatari banks after their governments cut diplomatic ties and transport links with Doha on Monday, accusing Qatar of backing terrorism.

-Saudi Arabia's central bank advised banks in the kingdom not to trade with Qatari banks in Qatari riyals, the sources said.
+Saudi Arabia's central bank advised banks in the kingdom not to trade with Qatari banks in Qatari riyals, the sources told Reuters.
 The central bank did not respond to a request for comment.

 Qatari banks have been borrowing abroad to fund their activities.
 Their foreign liabilities ballooned to 451 billion riyals ($124 billion) in March from 310 billion riyals at the end of 2015, central bank data shows.

-So any extended disruption to their ties with foreign banks could be awkward, though the government of the world's biggest natural gas exporter has massive financial reserves which it could use to support them.
-Banks from the United Arab Emirates, Europe and elsewhere have been lending to Qatari institutions.
+So any extended disruption to their ties with foreign banks could potentially threaten a funding crunch for some Qatari banks.
+Banks from the UAE, Europe and elsewhere have been lending to Qatari institutions.

 "We will not take action without central bank guidance, but it is wise to evaluate what you give to Qatari clients and hold off until there is further clarity," said a UAE banker, adding that trade finance had stalled for the time being.